Thermodynamics of Einstein static Universe with boundary: Thermodynamics of static Universe and holographic principle

 This entropy looks as the analog of holographic area law similar to that for the entropy of the Hubble volume in de Sitter Universe.
 This actually supports the possible connection between Bekenstein-Hawking entropy of the 2+1 de Sitter horizon and that of static Einstein $R\times S^2$ Universe.\cite{Kaloper2024} But now the role of the cosmological horizon is played by the boundary of the static half-Universe.

-To get the full correspondence with the holographic principle one should consider the entropy in the whole volume $V$ of the $S^3$ Universe:
+To get the full correspondence with the holographic principle one should consider the entropy of both parts of Einstein Universe with the total volume $V$:

-and the role of the horizon is played by the 2D equator of the $S^3$ space.
+The role of the horizon is played by the 2D equator of the $S^3$ space, which separates two half-Universes and serves as the boundary which connects these Universes with environment.

-Of course, the $S^3$ Universe is not bounded, but we assume that it is connected to the environment.\cite{Barcelo2004} In this case, there should be emission of particles into the environment, which calls into question the possibility of an equilibrium state of Einstein's Universe.
-Nevertheless, the equilibrium Universe could be possible, if environment represents the thermal bath.
-In this case the temperature $T$ of the heat bath determines the radius of the Universe, $R=\pi T$.

-The holographic relation in Eq.(\ref{holography}) does not depend on the equation of state for matter.
-However, the linear in $T$ temperature dependence of the entropy density of matter takes place only for matter with $w_M=1$, i.e. for the Zel'dovich stiff matter.
-This would mean that the equilibrium between the static Universe and its environment is only possible if all all matter is stiff.
+The holographic relation in Eq.(\ref{holography}) dictates the equation of state for matter.
+The linear in $T$ temperature dependence of the entropy density of matter takes place only for matter with $w_M=1$, i.e. for the Zeldovich stiff matter.
+This would mean that the equilibrium between the static Universe and its environment is only possible if all matter is stiff.
 For matter with $w_M \neq 1$ the exchange with environment leads to the decay of the static Universe.